wehappit/nsequence/README.md

 #### Parameters
 - `term`:  The sequence term to find the index for.
-- `naive_technic`: If True and no inverse function is provided, uses a brute-force search to find the index.
-Defaults to False.
+- `inversion_technic`: If True and no inverse function is provided, uses a brute-force search to find the index.
+Defaults to True.
 - `exact_exception`:  If True, raises an exception if the term does not exactly match any sequence term.
 Defaults to True.

 #### Raises
-- `InversionError`: Raised if `naive_technic` is False and no inverse function is provided.
+- `InversionError`: Raised if `inversion_technic` is True and no inverse function is provided.
-- `ValueError`: Raised if `exact_exception` is True and the term is not found.
+- `ValueError`: Raised if `exact_exception` is True and the term is not found in the sequence.

 ### `count_terms_between_indices`
 Counts the number of terms between two indices in the sequence.